1 skein Red Heart Sport [100% Acrylic; Approx. 240yd/219m per 2.5 oz/70g skein] - #918 Vermillion (Main Color), or house color of choice

 Repeat the above steps, except the cast on row, 3 times.

 Work 8 repeats of double knit pattern in MC.

 To bind off , k2tog, *k2tog, slip first stitch on right needle over second stitch and let drop off needle in usual method* Repeat between ** across.

 Fringe by wrapping MC yarn around a 1" to 1.5" (2.5 to 3.8 cm) wide piece of cardboard, or the end of a ruler, approximately 32 times.
 Cut across.
 Take 2 of these strands of yarn and fold them in half to form a loop.
 With a crochet hook pull this loop through the end of the bookscarf at the side edge.
 Put the yarn ends through the loop and pull tight.
 Continue across both ends of the bookscarf adding tassels at each stitch.
 Fold bookscarf in half and trim the ends of the fringe even.

 If you wove in your ends as you worked, trim remaining ends and tuck inside the scarf.
 Otherwise simply knot at the end and insert inside.
 Lightly steam or iron with cool iron.
 Now you can start rereading the series in preparation for the final book in style!

 Jennifer Tallapaneni's pattern was taken with permission from pieknits.com.

-Author's Note - This double knit scarf bookmark is inspired by Laura's fantastic original HP Bookscarf pattern, and posted with permission.
+Author's Note - This double knit scarf bookmark was inspired by Laura's fantastic original HP Bookscarf pattern on knittingwithlaura.blog-city.com, and was posted with permission.
 This is just an alternate method for working it, and at a different gauge.